Kishan-Kumar-Zalavadia/HackUNT_FraudDetection/README.md

 sivakumarsurasani.pythonanywhere.com
 # Fraudulent Transaction Detection API

 This is a Flask-based web application that allows users to check whether a transaction is potentially fraudulent based on transaction data.
-The application includes a basic logic for fraud detection and serves a simple HTML page where users can input a transaction ID to check its status.
+The application includes a basic logic for fraud detection and serves as a simple HTML page where users can input a transaction ID to check its status.

 ## Features
-- **Fraud Detection Logic**: Determines if a transaction is fraudulent based on basic rules (e.g., amount threshold).
+- **Fraud Detection Logic**: Determines if a transaction is fraudulent based on basic rules (e.g., amount threshold) and using a trained model which is build using classifiers.
 - **REST API**: Exposes an API endpoint (`/check_fraud`) that accepts transaction IDs via JSON and returns whether the transaction is fraudulent.
 - **HTML Form**: A simple web form to input transaction IDs and display results dynamically.
 - **JSON Data**: Uses a `transactions.json` file to simulate a database of transactions.